shihankanungo/shihankanungo.github.io/mop.md

 <details>
 <summary><b>MOP Test 1, cubic curves, 2-sigma, Liam Reddy.</b></summary>
 <br>
 The MOP classes today were both lecture-based.
-First class was Inequalities 1 with Alex (Zhuo Qun) Song.
+First class was Inequalities I with Alex (Zhuo Qun) Song.
 It was actually just an intro to Lagrange multipliers.
 Almost all of the class was theory and we only did one problem:
 <details>
 <summary><b>Inequalities 1.
 Problem</b></summary>
   <img src="/images/mop3p.png" width="500"/>